From Beat-downs to Bear Hugs

 My Journey from L.A.
 County Custody to Sheriff Lee Baca’s Wild World of Wheelin’ and Dealin’

-In 2003 I was hired to write a teleplay of sorts for the 2nd Annual California Gold Star Awards: Dedicated to Homeland Security – a Donald Sterling, black-tie, $25,000 per-table fundraiser for the Orange County Reserve Deputy Sheriff’s Association held at the Disneyland Hotel.
-Security for the luminary-laden event was, according to the official press release and apropos of the national mood, listed as “war mode.”
+'03 Gold Star AwardsIn 2003 I was hired to write a teleplay for the 2nd Annual California Gold Star Awards: Dedicated to Homeland Security – a Donald Sterling, black-tie, $25,000 per-table fundraiser for the Orange County Reserve Deputy Sheriff’s Association held at the Disneyland Hotel.
+L.A.
+County Sheriff Lee Baca was representing, and security for the luminary-laden event was, according to the official press release, listed as “war mode.”

 Donald Sterling

 So it’s no surprise that Sterling’s 2003 Gold Star Awards wound up a salute to scheming police officials, usual-suspect politicians, and cop-groupies coating themselves in the shellac of syrupy righteousness – even if it did take several years for the veneer of “honor” and “heroism” to wear off for many of the evening’s celebrants.
-These days, the long string of fallen dominos looks like its heading the way of wheeler-dealer Leroy Baca as the FBI and ACLU climb into bed together to investigate the L.A.
+These days, the long string of fallen dominos looks like its heading the way of wheeler-dealer Lee Baca, as the FBI and ACLU climb into bed together to investigate the L.A.
 County Sheriff’s Department.

 George Jaramillo and Mike Carona